About the Author

 Natalie Hamilton studied Japanese in high school in Sydney.
 However, despite having loved the language and getting good marks, she dropped it for the Higher School Certificate, fearing that she would not be able to learn the large amount of kanji required.

-Sallypic1_sShe went on to complete a Bachelor of Communication at the University of Technology Sydney, and has worked as a writer and educator for 20 years.
-In 2004 she followed her dream of learning a foreign language, moving to rural Oita Prefecture in Japan to teach English on Japan’s grass roots localisation program, The JET Programme.
-She stayed for four years and while there not only fell in love with the people and culture, she realised she loved teaching and became obsessed with kanji characters.
+Sallypic1_sShe went on to complete a Bachelor of Communication at the University of Technology Sydney, and has worked as a writer and educator for over 20 years.
+In 2004 she followed her dream of learning a foreign language, moving to rural Oita Prefecture in Japan to teach English on the JET Programme, a grass-roots international exchange program.
+She stayed for three and a half years and while there not only fell in love with the people and culture, she realised she loved teaching and became fascinated with kanji characters.

 It was during this period of intensive kanji study for the JLPT and Kanji Kentei tests that Natalie identified a number of phonetic components and visual patterns that could be linked to kanji ON readings.
 As a result of this knowledge, her Japanese reading skills improved dramatically.
 Natalie wrote The Kanji Code textbook as a way to share what she learned with today’s students of Japanese.